Clarksdale, Mississippi: Post-Civil War and Reconstruction

-20th century to present
+20th century

-African Americans composed most of the farm labor in the county into the 1940s, when increasing mechanization reduced the need for field workers.
-Thousands of blacks left Mississippi in the Great Migration to Chicago, St. Louis, and later, West Coast cities to work in the defense industry.
-They developed a rich musical tradition drawing from many strands of music, and influencing jazz and the blues in Chicago.

 In the early 20th century, Jewish immigrants from Eastern Europe began to settle in Mississippi, often working as merchants.
 From the 1930s to the 1970s, Clarksdale had one of the largest Jewish populations in Mississippi.
 In the 1930s, they founded Beth Israel Synagogue.
 However, most left as the city declined in population, with rural areas losing residents.

 The Great Migration

 The movement of large numbers of people both to and from Clarksdale is prominent in the city's history.
 Prior to 1920, Delta plantations were in constant need of laborers, and many black families moved to the area to work as sharecroppers.
 After World War I, plantation owners even encouraged blacks to move from the other parts of Mississippi to the Delta region for work.
 By this time, Clarksdale had also become home to a multi-cultural mixture of Lebanese, Italian, Chinese and Jewish immigrant merchants.
+Prior to the Jewish merchants establishing themselves on Issaquena Avenue, the area was a red light district and parts of this neighborhood was referred to as the "New World".

 By 1920, the price of cotton had fallen, and many blacks living in the Delta began to leave.
 The Illinois Central Railroad operated a large depot in Clarksdale and provided a Chicago-bound route for those seeking greater economic opportunities in the north; it soon became the primary departure point for many.

 During the 1940s, three events occurred which increased the exodus of African-Americans from Clarksdale.
 First, it became possible to commercially produce a cotton crop entirely by machine, which lessened the need for a large, low-paid workforce.
-(Coincidentally, it was on 28 acres of the nearby Hopson Plantation where the International Harvester Company perfected the single-row mechanical cotton picking machine in 1946; soil was prepared, seeded, picked and bailed entirely by machines, while weeds were eradicated by flame.)
+Coincidentally, it was on 28 acres of the nearby Hopson Plantation where the International Harvester Company perfected the single-row mechanical cotton picking machine in 1946; soil was prepared, seeded, picked and bailed entirely by machines, while weeds were eradicated by flame.

-Second, many African-American GIs (soldiers) returned from World War II to find slim opportunities for employment in the Delta region.
-Finally, there appeared an accelerated climate of racial hatred, as evidenced by the violence against such figures as NAACP representative Aaron Henry.

-"The Great Migration" north became the largest movement of Americans in U.S. history, and was recounted with Clarksdale triangulated with Chicago and Washington D.C. in Nicholas Lemann's award-winning book The Promised Land: The Great Black Migration and How it Changed America.
-The History Channel later produced a documentary based on the book, narrated by actor Morgan Freeman, who is also a co-owner of Ground Zero Blues Club.